yyyyannisz/Interactive-Lab-Hub/Final Project/Final Project.md

 - If the gesture sensor proves unreliable, it can be replaced with a simple physical button for mode switching while preserving the core interaction logic.

-These fallback options ensure that even if advanced components fail, the core user experience—mode switching and supportive interaction—remains functional and testable.
+These fallback options ensure that even if advanced components fail, the core user experience of mode switching and supportive interaction remains functional and testable.

 ## Functioning Project